Accommodation and Compliance Series:

 For information on assistive technology and other accommodation ideas, visit JAN's Searchable Online Accommodation Resource (SOAR) at http://AskJAN.org/soar.

-According to the National Institute of Neurological Disorders and Stroke (2011), learning disabilities are disorders that affect the ability to understand or use spoken or written language, do mathematical calculations, coordinate movements, or direct attention.
 Although learning disabilities occur in very young children, the disorders are usually not recognized until the child reaches school age.
 Learning disabilities are a lifelong condition; they are not outgrown or cured, though many people develop coping techniques through special education, tutoring, medication, therapy, personal development, or adaptation of learning skills.
-Approximately 15 million children, adolescents, and adults have learning disabilities in the United States (National Center for Learning, 2006).
+Approximately 4.6 million adults in the United States have learning disabilities (National Center for Learning Disabilities, 2014).

 What types of learning disabilities are there?